Britain's FTSE lifted by pharma firms after Pfizer deal falls apart

 * Allergan merger breakdown puts M&A back in focus

-LONDON, April 6 (Reuters) - Pharmaceuticals companies helped Britain’s top share index to move higher on Wednesday as Pfizer pulled out of a deal for Allergan, prompting speculation over other merger and acquisition activity in the sector.
+LONDON, April 6 (Reuters) - Pharmaceutical firms helped Britain’s top share index to gains on Wednesday, benefiting as Pfizer was set to pull out of a deal for Allergan , prompting speculation over other M&A in the sector.

-U.S. drugmaker Pfizer terminated its $160 billion agreement to acquire Botox maker Allergan in a major victory for U.S. President Barack Obama’s drive to thwart tax-dodging corporate mergers.
+Pharmaceutical stocks Shire and AstraZeneca rose 2.4 percent and 2 percent respectively, the top FTSE 100 gainers.

-The news lifted shares in Shire and AstraZeneca by 5.2 percent and 4.5 percent respectively, the top gainers on Britain’s FTSE 100.
+U.S. drug maker Pfizer Inc agreed to terminate its $160 billion agreement to acquire Botox maker Allergan Plc, in a major victory to U.S. President Barack Obama’s drive to stop tax-dodging corporate mergers.

-While it is unclear the extent to which a bid from Pfizer for a UK-listed drugmaker would fall foul of new U.S. Treasury rules to curb so-called tax inversion deals, traders said the sector was rallying on the possibility that British pharma companies might be back in play.
+The move came after the U.S. Treasury unveiled new to curb tax “inversions”.
+While it was unclear the extent to which a bid from Pfizer for a UK-listed drugmaker would fall foul of the same rules, traders said that the sector was rallying today on the possibility that the firms might come back into play.

-“The possibility now is that Pfizer goes shopping again, and you might be prepared to develop a case that maybe a firm like Shire becomes the bid target,” said Chris Beauchamp, market analyst at IG.
+“The possibility now is that Pfizer goes shopping again, and you might be prepared to develop a case that maybe a firm like Shire becomes the bid target,” Chris Beauchamp, market analyst at IG, said

 “The implications of the new rules would have to be worked out, but if you’ve got cash sloshing around the sector, people are wondering who will benefit.”

-Several broker notes, including one from Credit Suisse, said Shire’s bid for Baxalta is likely go ahead despite the new ruling.
+There were also several broker notes from the likes of Credit Suisse, saying that Shire’s bid for Baxalta should go ahead despite the new ruling.

-Airlines were the biggest fallers, led lower by easyJet .
-The budget airline fell 3 percent after the release of its latest passenger statistics.
+Airlines were among top fallers, led lower by easyJet .
+The budget airline fell 2.1 percent, the top FTSE 100 faller, after its disappointing latest passenger statistics.

-Traders said the figures showed that the company was underperforming the likes of Ryanair, which produced stronger figures last month.
+Traders said the figures showed that it was underperforming the likes of Ryanair, which produced stronger figures last month.

 “Budget airline easyJet’s latest figures disappointed investors,” AJ Bell Investment Director Russ Mould said in a note.